taotriad/BabySomnia/Video_guide.md

 sections that have "trilogy", "era", or "duology" in their names.
 Also, not surprisingly any guides, interviews, behind the scenes, etc. may contain spoilers.
-So if you're doing reactions, either follow the order here, or stick only to MVs + relay dances + choreography vides + showcases.
+So if you're doing reactions, either follow the order here, or stick only to MVs + relay dances + choreography videos + showcases.

 Second of all, if you came here because you have already watched some Dreamcatcher video but felt confused by the video, it's probably best to find